Flood (Boris album)

-Flood is the third album by Japanese experimental band Boris, released on December 15, 2000.
+Flood is the third studio album by Japanese experimental band Boris, released on December 15, 2000.
 It consists of a single 70-minute title-track that is broken into four movements.

 While Flood did not receive many reviews upon release, it has become a cult classic among fans, prompting the band to play it in its entirety every night of their 2013 US-based "Residency Tour".

 Musical style

-The album marked a change in musical direction; it features less of the abrasive sound heard on Absolutego and Amplifier Worship, and incorporated minimalism and progressive rock elements.
+The album marked a change in musical direction; it features less of the abrasive sound heard on Absolutego and Amplifier Worship, and incorporates minimalism, prog rock, and post-rock elements.

+Movements

+Part I begins with mechanical white noise and features a single looping guitar lick duplicated with two slightly different speeds, allowing it to de-synchronize and synchronize again over the course of about 11 minutes.
+Reverberating explosions build throughout.

+Part II is slow and ambient with lo-fi drums and features an extended guitar solo using the lick from Part I as a motif.

+Part III builds to the album's climax of repeating riffs, vocals and another guitar solo.
+Part IV is an ambient minimalist track ending in white noise.